Dolaxome/hairbot/README.md

 `"user={your DB username} password={your DB password} sslmode=disable"`

-Just `make build && make run` in the root directory of the project
+Then do `make build && make run` command in the root directory of the project